-In an effort to limit the increase of real property taxes for homeowners, eligible homeowners are provided an Assessment Cap Credit.
+To limit the increase of real property taxes for homeowners, eligible homeowners are provided an Assessment Cap Credit.
 The Assessment Cap Credit provides that a real property tax bill will not increase by more than 10 percent above the prior year's real property tax bill.
-The credit only applies to the principal residence of the property owner (homestead property) and is based on the total assessment for the dwelling and land associated with the dwelling.
+The credit only applies to the principal residence of the property owner (homestead property) and